Pneumonia Specialist Singapore | Philip Eng Respiratory

 • Bacteria entering the bloodstream (bacteremia)

-• Septic shock where normal circulation fails, resulting in end organ failure (eg clotting abnormalities, kidney failure)
+• Septic shock where normal circulation fails, resulting in end organ failure (e.g., clotting abnormalities and kidney failure).

 • Fluid accumulation and infection around your lungs causing sharp pain, cough and breathing limitations (pleural effusion and empyema).
 In such situations, thoracocentesis and drainage may be needed.